kakirastern/nd131-openvino-fundamentals-project-starter/WRITEUP.md

 ## Assess Effects on End User Needs

 Lighting, model accuracy, and camera focal length/image size have different effects on a deployed edge model.
-The potential effects of each of these are as follows...
+The potential effects of each of these are as follows:

+1. Lighting: The darker the space the lower the accuracy.
+2. Model accuracy: Should be accurate enough for production use even after model conversion.
+3. Image size: Should allow a large proportion of the people to be captured through the frame.

 ## Model Research